lenwood/nixxer/nixxer_website/content/privacy/index.md

 **Privacy Questions:**

-- Email: [privacy@your-domain.com]
-- GitHub: [Your GitHub repository URL]
+- GitHub Issues: For privacy-related questions, create an issue at github.com/lenwood/nixxer with the "privacy" label
-- Response time: We aim to respond within 48 hours
+- Response time: We typically respond within 48-72 hours

 **Technical Support:**

-- For technical issues, please use our GitHub repository
-- For privacy-specific concerns, use the privacy email above
+- GitHub Issues: Primary support channel at github.com/lenwood/nixxer
+- Firefox Add-ons: Support section on our Mozilla Add-ons listing page
+- Documentation: Visit our FAQ section at www.nixxer.io/faq

+**For Security Concerns:**

+- GitHub Security Advisories: Use the private security advisory feature for sensitive security issues
+- This ensures responsible disclosure while protecting user security

 ## Open Source Transparency

 **Code Verification:**

-- Our extension source code is publicly available on GitHub
+- Our extension source code is publicly available on GitHub at github.com/lenwood/nixxer
 - You can verify our privacy claims by reviewing the code
 - We welcome security audits and privacy reviews from the community